Add a SAML ApplicationAdd a SAML Application

 Click Choose File to locate and import the certificate that the SP can use to validate the signature.
 The file must be in x509 v3 (PEM) format.

-Note: RSA SecurID Access requires version 3 certificates and generates only version 3 certificates in certificate bundles.
+Note: SecurID requires version 3 certificates and generates only version 3 certificates in certificate bundles.
 The Cloud Administration Console does not check the certificate version during upload.
 If you upload a certificate that is not version 3, the identity router may not function properly.
 If you suspect this has occurred, obtain and upload a version 3 certificate.
 If you cannot obtain a version 3 certificate, use the Cloud Administration Console to generate a certificate bundle and upload the certificate from the bundle.

 - If the SP requires the certificate to be included in the SAML response, select Include Certificate in Outgoing Assertion.
 Otherwise, do not check this box.